centerionware/Jarvis/README.md

 ## Notes:

+Adding search capabilities. searxng can be used to provide an Agent with the capabilities to search the internet across many search engines.

 ## Environment Variables and defaults
 These can be changed in case you'd prefer to use another comfyui or ollama server